Swap (XWP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Swap Historical Price

-According to the latest data gathered on Swap live price page, the current price of Swap is 0.00386785USD.
-The circulating supply of Swap(XWP) is 17.70M XWP , giving it a market capitalization of $68.46K.
+According to the latest data gathered on Swap live price page, the current price of Swap is 0.00287052USD.
+The circulating supply of Swap(XWP) is 17.71M XWP , giving it a market capitalization of $50.83K.

 The Swap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XWP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.